Retail Energy Providers vs. Utility Companies: Understanding the Difference

 Contracting with an energy supplier for your electricity or natural gas may offer you many benefits over buying from a utility.

 Superior customer service is another way retail energy providers compete to win your business.
-When customers have the option to switch providers, both utilities and competitive suppliers have an incentive to invest in a positive customer service experience.
+When customers have the option to switch providers, both utilities providers and competitive suppliers have an incentive to invest in a positive customer service experience.

 Innovation comes primarily from retail energy providers.
-Clean and renewable energy options, such as solar energy, are areas where retail energy providers are making considerable investments.
+Clean and renewable energy options, such as wind and solar energy, are areas where retail energy providers are making considerable investments.
 They also offer innovations like renewable energy certificates and carbon offsets.

 Which is right for you: the utility company or a third-party supplier?

-Getting dependable energy at a fair price with good service is the goal of most people.
+Getting energy at a fair price with good service is the goal of most people.
 If you live in a state with a competitive retail energy market, such as Texas or Georgia, achieving those aims is much easier.